centic9/git-ftp-ppa/man/git-ftp.1.md

 `push`
 :	Uploads files that have changed and
 	deletes files that have been deleted since the last upload.
+	If you are using GIT LFS, this uploads LFS link files, not large files (stored on LFS server).
+	To upload the LFS tracked files, run `git lfs pull` before `git ftp push`: LFS link files will be replaced with large files so they can be uploaded.

 `download` (EXPERIMENTAL)
 :	Downloads changes from the remote host into your working tree.